RDWV/rdwv-docs/bitcart-basics/bitcart-vs-others.md

 It's important to note that payments made using the Bitcoin Network _always_ require a transaction \(miner\) fee for it to be included in the blockchain.
 The Bitcoin Network determines if the transaction is authorized and when it is confirmed.

-Bitcart creates direct payment invoices for merchants to provide to their customers.
+RedWaves creates direct payment invoices for merchants to provide to their customers.
 It also monitors the blockchain and stores the confirmation status of each payment or donation.
-To do this Bitcart requires hosting on a server which merchants can deploy on their own hardware, purchase a VPS \(less than $3.5/mo\), or use someone else's Bitcart instance to host your account \(free or paid options\).
+To do this RedWaves requires hosting on a server which merchants can deploy on their own hardware, purchase a VPS \(less than $3.5/mo\), or use someone else's RedWaves instance to host your account \(free or paid options\).

-If you deploy Bitcart using a VPS, the following types of fees are **never charged**:
+If you deploy RedWaves using a VPS, the following types of fees are **never charged**:

 - Merchant fees
 - Subscription fees